 The Organisation for Economic Cooperation and Development, OECD

-The Organisation for Economic Cooperation and Development (OECD) is a cooperation body for the governments of 36 countries and is headquartered in Paris.
+The Organisation for Economic Cooperation and Development (OECD) is a cooperation body for the governments of a number of countries and is headquartered in Paris.

 The overall aim of the cooperation is to contribute to growth, employment and higher living standards in the Member States, to promote healthy economic development in both the Member States and in the rest of the world, and to contribute to the expansion of world trade.